hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

 the worst case cost to this is if we were were repeatedly request a node near the the end but never reach the end.

+### "why no blocks?" :#note-OPER-A

+for now, we don't pass the oes block here because (child) components have a special block created for them that lets them send messages to the parent without knowing whether or not they have a parent. this special block is created at construction time and is an instance variable. to reduce the strain on the ACS class, we don't require that it create an attr-reader for this proc, just so that we can read this proc and pass it back to the selfsame component. rather, we expec that the component manage its own eventing in this manner, by calling its own ivar with the special block.

+however, this treatment of this situation is *very* default and is not expected to hold up for all uses.
 _